Clemapfel/jluna/docs/manual.md

   - equivalent to calling `import PackageName` inside `M`
 + `M.add_using("PackageName")`
   - equivalent to calling `using PackageName` inside `M`

+Where `M` is a module.

 ---

 ## Calling C++ Functions from Julia

-We've seen how to call Julia functions from C++, but in jluna, the other way around works just as well.
+We've seen how to call Julia functions from C++.
+Despite being more of a Julia-wrapper for C++ than a C++-wrapper for Julia, in jluna, calling C++ functions from Julia is actually just as convenient.

 To call a C++ function, we need to assign a named or unnamed proxy a **lambda that wraps the C++ function**.